eProsima/Fast-DDS-docs/docs/fastdds/dynamic_types/discovery.rst

 A TypeObject that depends on other TypeObjects, cannot be built locally using Discovery-Time Data Typing and should use :ref:`TypeLookup-Service` instead.

-To ease the sharing of the TypeObject and TypeIdentifier used by Discovery-Time Data Typing, :ref:`TopicDataType<dds_layer_definition_data_types>` contains a function member named
-|TopicDataType::auto_fill_type_object-api|.
-If set to true, the local participant will send the TypeObject and TypeIdentifier to the remote endpoint during discovery.

 .. _typelookup-service:

 TypeLookup Service